Program Admission Requirements - Nursing AAS

 - Students must complete the HESI Admission A2 examination through the PCC Nursing Department.
 HESI exams are offered monthly.
 Students must sign up at the Nursing Department in person to schedule the examination.
 HESI scores may be used for one year for application to the nursing program.

 - Once prerequisite coursework is complete, students can complete the Nursing Program Application.
+The application process requires documentation of volunteerism and employment if the candidate is seeking points for the experience.
+Please review the Volunteerism Verification Instructions and the Employer Verification Instructions for details.
 Completed applications are turned in to the nursing office, West Campus, Building D, Room 200.

 - Program information is communicated via e-mail, it is imperative to check your e-mail address provided to the West Campus Student Services Center.